 Each member of the Student Affairs staff at Wallace Community College is dedicated to the belief that all people should have the opportunity to reach their maximum potential.
-Functions that comprise Student Affairs are admissions, career planning, counseling services, job placement, records, services for special student populations, student activities, student financial services, and testing services.
-Coordinated by the Dean of Student Affairs, these functions serve students and complement classroom instruction by ensuring that students have the opportunity for success.
+Functions of the Student Affairs Division are admissions, career planning, counseling services, job placement, records, services for special student populations, student activities, student financial services, and testing services.
+These functions serve students and complement classroom instruction by ensuring that students have the opportunity for success.
+The following sections explain services of the Student Affairs Division.